opsgility/ai-for-good/Source Labs/polar-bear-lab/Exercise 4.md

 	GO
 	```

-6. Expand the list of tables in the treeview on the left and confirm that the "PolarBears" table was created, and that it has the following schema:
+6. Expand the list of tables on the left and confirm that the **PolarBears** table was created, and that it has the schema shown in the below screenshot:

 	![The database's "PolarBears" table](Images/polar-bears-table.png)

-	Note the column named "IsPolarBear," which will be set to 1 or 0 to indicate that the corresponding image does or does not contain a polar bear.
+	>**Note:** the column named "IsPolarBear," which will be set to 1 or 0 to indicate that the corresponding image does or does not contain a polar bear.

-## Task 4: Modify the Azure Function ##
+## Task 4: Modify the Azure Function

 In this task, you will modify the Azure Function that you created in the previous exercise to call the Custom Vision Service and determine the likelihood that an image *might* contain a polar bear *does* contain a polar bear, and to write the output to the Azure SQL database that you created in the previous task.

 1. Open the Azure Function App that you created in the previous exercise in the Azure Portal.
-Click the **Platform features** tab, and then click **Console**.
+Click **Console** under **Development Tools** on the left.

 	![Opening a function console](Images/open-function-console.png)